stared/old-blog-gridsome-pre-2024/content/blog/from-medium/2021-09-18-embodiment-for-nerds/index.md

 The first big moment came when I was walking in Barcelona with my friend and lover.
 She entered a fountain.
 I asked if she is not afraid of getting a fungal foot infection.
 She said that if she gets one, she will get treatment — but would rather risk a fungal infection than live a life without ever entering fountains.

-I entered the fountain as well, immersing in the experience.
+I entered the fountain as well, immersing myself in the experience.
 For a moment I was living in “now”.
 And the ability to be in the present stayed with me forever.

 ![This person, this fountain.](./04.jpeg)